 - Wooden or metal strips

 Many factors, such as climate and budget, can influence which type of roof covering you choose.
+Reviewing the pros and cons of different types of roofing shingles ensures you select a material that maximizes both durability and the architectural style of your property.

 5. Vents